TheProjectM/2019/Docker/Docker-develop-with-Docker.md

 **Understand build context**

 When you issue a `docker build` command, the current working directory is called the **build context**.
 By default, the Dockerfile is assumed to be located here, but you can specify a different location with the file flag `-f`.
-Regardless of where the `Dockerfilel` actually lives, all recursive contents of files and directories in the currnet directory are sent to the Docker daemon as the build context.
+Regardless of where the `Dockerfile` actually lives, all recursive contents of files and directories in the current directory are sent to the Docker daemon as the build context.

 > - [x] **Build context example**
 > Create a dir for the build context and `cd` into it.
 Write "hello" into a text file named `hello` and create a Dockerfile that runs `cat` on it.
 Build the image from within the build context (`.`):